 Frequent travelers burn through travel toiletries at an astonishing pace.
-Because the TSA limits our toiletries to 3.4 oz sized products we can only get a a trip or two out of our products before we have to replenish.
-This can get costly and is exactly why you should buy your travel size toiletries in bulk.
+Because the TSA limits our toiletries to 3.4 oz sized products we can only get a few trips out of our products before we have to replenish.
+This can get very costly and is exactly why you should always buy your travel size toiletries in bulk.